alinix1/flashcards-starter/README.md

 # Flash Cards 🃏

-## you will write a program to simulate a set of flash cards through the command line!
+## you will write a program to simulate a set of flash cards through the command line interface (CLI)!
 A user will be able to see the questions, take guesses, and see a final score at the end of the round.

 ### Check out the game in action!